 Roche Bobois x mimi plange

-We reimagine the iconic Mah Jong sofa by designer Hans Hopfer for French furniture brand Roche Bobois.
+The iconic Mah Jong sofa by designer Hans Hopfer for French furniture brand Roche Bobois,

 Mah Jong Textile: